OpenAstronomy/openastronomy.github.io/gsoc/student_guidelines.md

 there are many things you can do to improve your application.
-Many of OpenAstronomy's admins and mentors have participated in previous editions of GSoC with their projects, so will be able to answer any questions you might have, come talk to us on IRC or the mailing list.
+Many of OpenAstronomy's admins and mentors have participated in previous editions of GSoC with their projects, so will be able to answer any questions you might have, come talk to us on Matrix or the mailing list.

 There are many guidelines on writing a good application and how to